Trial Swim

 Consequently, the following guidelines are established for the 16 km Trial Swim for a proposed Niagara-Toronto crossing:

-A swimmer must complete the Trial Swim in order to have SSO sanction the swim listed on the swimmer’s Registration Form.
+A swimmer must complete the Trial Swim in order to have SSO sanction the main marathon swim.

 A swimmer who does not complete the Trial Swim successfully can reapply for another Trial Swim.